bgord/knowledge/README.md

 - Delete lines matching a pattern
 - Perform search and replace on all lines matching a pattern
 - Perform search and replace in the current line
+- Change line endings from DOS to UNIX

 ### [vue](vue.md)
 - Generate a new project